 ClickUp Pros & Key Features

-• Advanced task management features such as priorities, dependencies and automations to simplify complex projects
+- Advanced task management with priorities, dependencies and automations

 ClickUp Cons & Limitations